JBroks/booksy-reviews/README.md

 Relationships between collections are as follows:

-- users and comments - one to many relationship as one record in user collection can be associated with many records in the commments collection;
+- users and comments - one to many relationship as one record in user collection can be associated with many records in the comments collection;

 - users and reviews - one to many relationship as one record in user collection can be associated with many records in the reviews collection;